 A common problem with gathering user feedback is that there’s simply too much of it.
-In order to quickly prioritize your work, product managers should look for patterns in customer behavior and expectations.
-From there they can decide what needs to be done first, second and third.
+To quickly prioritize your work, product managers should look for patterns in customer behavior and expectations.
+From there they can decide what needs to be done first, second, and third.

 For example, if users are constantly complaining about the same feature then it might not be worth spending time on other things until this issue is resolved.

-There are a number of ways to prioritize user feedback, from the impact it has on your business to its value.
+There are several ways to prioritize user feedback, from the impact it has on your business to its value.

 Prioritize by impact

 The most common approach is to prioritize by impact.
 This can be measured by how many customers have experienced this issue and how frequently they see it or talk about it.
 If you're running an e-commerce store, for example, you can identify those who've abandoned their shopping carts in the past 30 days as having a high impact.
 A lower-impact item might be something like "I wish there were more information on our website about our products."

 Prioritizing by value is another way to rank user feedback; this method would ask what sort of value each piece of feedback brings to your product or service rather than focusing simply on whether or not users experience a problem with it (which could be very expensive).
 For example: "I want my customers' first experience with us when they visit our website" is more valuable than "I don't think we need a live chat feature on our web page."

 Finally, one-way businesses can prioritize their user feedback is by customer type: Which segments of users need which solutions?
 Your business may have different needs based on whether you're primarily targeting consumers or businesses and even within either segment, there could still be different subgroups with unique needs that should be considered separately when prioritizing features or changes in marketing materials.

 It’s hard to believe that companies are still getting their feet wet with customer feedback and testing.
 But we live in a world where there’s so much information available at our fingertips; it’s easy to let the dust settle on an idea before trying it out for yourself.